How to Store A Guitar

 Even when using one of the recommended methods, certain precautions should be taken.
 Here are some of the safest and most effective ways to store your guitar.

 Storing your guitar in a hard case is the best storage option.
-Not only does it protect from impact!
-But it can also keep the environment conditioned.
+Not only does it protect from impact, but it can also keep the environment conditioned and the sunlight off of the finish.

 A hard case must be used correctly, however.
 For long term storage, always make sure to keep the case on its side or straight up.